shahzeen031/face_detect_Usage_track/README.md

 ## Overview
-The Face Mash App is a single-page application that utilizes the MediaPipe library to extract 468 facial features from webcam.
+The Face Mash App is a single-page application that utilizes the Face API Library to extract features from webcam.
 It provides a React frontend interface for capturing face keypoints and Node.js backend for comparing them to the keypoints stored in a MongoDB database.

 ## Prerequisites
 To run the Face Mash App, ensure that you have the following prerequisites installed on your system: